amadeusolofsson/LTU-AutoLogin/README.md

     window.addEventListener('load', runAutoLogin);
 })();
 ```
-5. Put your username between the quotes where it says USERNAME_HERE, and put your password where it says PASSWORD_HERE.
+5. Put your username between the quotes where it says "Your username here", and put your password where it says "Your password here".

 6. Click File, Save.
 And Done.